WabweniBrian/MVC_login_system_php/README.md

-# ADVANCED LOGIN SYSTEM WITH MVC FRAMEWORK PATTERN
+# ADVANCED LOGIN SYSTEM WITH MVC FRAMEWORK PATTERNS

 In this Login system, we try to implement all the cool MVC patterns such as: